-From experience and my own research, I strongly believe dolls and toys are tools for children.
+From experience and my own research, I strongly believe dolls and toys are tools for human development, and most importantly for children.
 They exercise their imagination, and make their dolls come alive, creating worlds available only to them.

 I happen to think that adults benefit immensely as well from playing with dolls, a safe heaven in which to feel the joy and vibrant energy of our childhood.

 In a world where we are bombarded daily with stressful situations and our lives seem to be on time-lapse all the time, play is healing, nurturing, relaxing and cathartic.
 It returns you to your centre.